Trust is critical in all professions. So are appearances.

 Yes, you read the sentence correctly.
 Twenty-nine circuit court judges and 25 journalists signed petitions that would lead to the recall of the governor.

 Admittedly, I’m not a legal expert regarding the ethics of judges in Wisconsin.
-But as a lifelong journalist, I’m very familiar with the principles surrounding these disgusting acts of the journalists.
+But as a lifelong journalist, including broadcast journalist and later a media columnist (see my bio), I’m very familiar with the principles surrounding these disgusting acts of the journalists.

 We’re not talking about just citizen journalists and bloggers.
 It’s an outrage and does harm to the professional image of journalists.

-The good news is that the newspaper realizes the dangerous implications from such actions of its journalists.
+The good news is that the newspaper realized the dangerous implications from such actions of its journalists.

 “It was wrong, and those who signed the petition were in breach of Gannett’s principles of ethical conduct,” wrote columnist Kevin Corrado on March 23, 2012.